Table of Contents

 How to Prepare for Micropigmentation?

-- Stay healthy both physically and mentally
+- Stay healthy both physically and mentally.

 - Do not shave the targeted part of the skin

-- Do not take blood-thinning drugs at least for two weeks
+- Do not take blood-thinning drugs for at least two weeks

 - Be realistic with your expectations